Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater Appearance

 Siamese Algae Eaters don’t have any vivid or colorful appearance, but they still look attractive in their shiny steel-like body.
-The true breed of Siamese Algae Eaters has a pale grey or gold coloration on its long narrow body.
+The true breed of Siamese Algae Eaters has a pale grey or gold coloration on its long, narrow body.

 They also have black strips that fade away when they feel threatened or during mating.
 The fading strips can also be the result of stress.
 The juvenile male and female cannot be distinguished.